hbldh/bleak/docs/backends/windows.rst

 Windows backend
 ===============

-The Windows backend of bleak is written using the `Bleak WinRT <https://github.com/dlech/bleak-winrt>`_ package to provide bindings for the Windows Runtime (WinRT).
+The Windows backend of bleak is written using `PyWinRT <https://github.com/pywinrt/pywinrt>`_ to provide bindings for the Windows Runtime (WinRT).

 The Windows backend implements a ``BleakClient`` in the module ``bleak.backends.winrt.client``, a ``BleakScanner`` method in the ``bleak.backends.winrt.scanner`` module.
 There are also backend-specific implementations of the